KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

 ### Part 2: Creating a component

-Our app works, but it’s not very exciting.
-Let’s add some components!
+Your app works, but it’s not very exciting.
+Add some components to it!

 1. In Git Bash or iTerm2, generate a component named quiz with Angular CLI.
 Type: `ng g component quiz`

   {% hint style='tip' %}
 This creates a _src/app/quiz_ directory with 4 files in it: _html, css, typescript & spec_.  _spec_ files are to write tests (to make sure your code works).
-We won't be using these tonight so you can ignore this file.
+You won't be using these tonight so you can ignore this file.
   {% endhint %}

 2. Next, add some styles to your app, so it won’t look bland as you develop it.